 Hi, I’m Adnan.

-My K-8 education reflects the unfortunate reality that where you live in NYC will likely dictate the quality of school you attend.
-It was when I began my preparation for the Specialized High Schools Admissions Test (SHSAT) that I realized even after attending some of the best public schools in Brooklyn, I felt like I was not ready for the exam.
+My K-8 education reflects the unfortunate reality that where you live in NYC will likely dictate the quality of the school you attend.
+When I began preparing for the Specialized High Schools Admissions Test (SHSAT), I realized that even after attending some of the best public schools in Brooklyn, I did not feel ready for the exam.

-Sitting frustrated in a tutoring center, I knew I was better than what my practice test scores told me.
-The instructor said reassuringly , “Focus on why you are making these mistakes, and you will be more aware of avoiding them.”
-I realized that these errors exposed knowledge gaps that were covered up over the years.
-It was here my teaching philosophy was born.
-Studying for standardized tests is a powerful way to reinforce what was taught in school.
-When you add time management and strategic thinking to the preparation, you create a learning atmosphere that can challenge our next generation of leaders and researchers.
+Sitting frustrated in a tutoring center, I knew I was better than what my practice test scores suggested.
+The instructor said reassuringly, “Focus on why you are making these mistakes, and you will be more aware of avoiding them.”
+I realized that these errors exposed knowledge gaps that had accumulated over the years.
+It was here that my teaching philosophy was born.
+Studying for standardized tests is a powerful way to reinforce what is taught in school.
+When you add time management and strategic thinking to preparation, you create a learning atmosphere that can challenge our next generation of leaders and researchers.

 My Approach

 The idea is simple.
-After a timed diagnostic assessment, I determine the strengths and areas of focus of the student.
-We formulate a plan that rebuilds crucial elements of mathematical reasoning and reading comprehension.
-We follow this plan while I provide support managing the daily workload given at school.
-There is a right way to go to school.
-I help the student discover it in a developmentally responsive way.
+After a timed diagnostic assessment, I determine the student’s strengths and areas that need improvement.
+We formulate a plan to rebuild crucial elements of mathematical reasoning and reading comprehension.
+We follow this plan while I support the student in managing their daily school workload.
+There is a right way to approach school, and I help the student discover it in a developmentally responsive way.

 Be Proactive, Not Reactive